juanjqo/dqrobotics-interface-coppeliasim/README.md

 # Don't use this interface for your project! :warning:

 ![Static Badge](https://img.shields.io/badge/warning-yellow)
 This project is under active development, incomplete, and experimental/unstable.
-Therefore, **I highly recommend** the [official DQ Robotics interface](https://github.com/dqrobotics/cpp-interface-vrep) if you want stability, and outstanding technical support.
+Therefore, **I highly recommend** the [official DQ Robotics interface](https://github.com/dqrobotics/cpp-interface-vrep) if you want stability and outstanding technical support. **The C++20 version is the baseline, and you can expect to be the most stable, reliable, and better-supported version.**

 | Feature  | Status (C++20) | Status (Python) |  Status (Matlab ≥ R2023b) |
 | -------- | -------------- |---------------- |-------------------------- |